abhay971/coz_craft/README.md

 ## License

-This project is created for trading handicraft products and follows modern web development best practices.
+This project is created for trading handicastle products and follows modern web development best practices.